dask/dask-blog/_posts/2019-08-09-pairwise-distance.md

 multiple individuals into groups that share common traits.
 This requires measuring how sequences differ from each other.
-A common way to do this is to use a distance metric like [city block]( https://en.wikipedia.org/wiki/Taxicab_geometry ) or others.
+A common way to do this is to use a distance metric like [city block]( https://en.wikipedia.org/wiki/Taxicab_geometry ).
 As this metric ends up being computed pairwise over all of the samples, this can be a real bottleneck.
-Thus it is pairmount to have a performant distance computation implementation to really leverage the hardware.
+Therefore it is paramount to have a performant distance computation implementation that makes full use of the hardware available.

 TODO Might be nice to have a picture or graph of what some data looks like

 TODO explain what the data mean.

-So a representative dataset, might look something like this.
+A representative dataset, might look something like this:

 ```python
 # simulate some genetic data